 Do you offer planned giving consulting services?

 Our focus is in strategic marketing, which is significantly different than planned giving consulting services.
-Planned giving consultants are usually CPAs and attorneys who provide technical support.
+Planned giving consultants are usually financial advisors and attorneys who provide critical technical support.
 They structure gifts, set up systems, gift acceptance policies and procedures.

 In short, they make the phone system.
 We make it ring.